Being a first-time founder is difficult.

 Design appropriately, keeping in mind the other business brands in your niche.

 Logo and brand name should not distract the users.
 It must be unique and serve the purpose rightly.
 The logo and the design should give a consistent idea about the SaaS product you have developed.
+Keep those in mind when using a logo maker to create your brand visuals.

 7. Complete the legal procedures